Have a great day everyone.

 A little over a week ago Rosz posted a comment on my post regarding pressure canning tomatoes.
-She commented that she prefers to have ready made sauce rather than just canned tomatoes.
+She commented that she prefers to have ready-made sauce rather than just canned tomatoes.
 Thinking it would be easier.
-It is easy to have ready made sauce; and I put up lots of it.
+It is easy to have ready-made sauce, and I put up lots of it.
 I also like to have simple crushed or diced tomatoes on hand as it gives me more versatility, and allows me to add fresh herbs from my winter windowsill garden.
-We are having pasta tonight so I thought I would share with you how I turn canned tomatoes to sauce.
+We are having pasta tonight so I thought I would share with you how I turn canned tomatoes into sauce.
 First you need to decide if you want to use crushed or diced tomatoes.
 Reiley prefers the crushed tomato sauce with fettuccine so I just grab a couple of 500 ml jars of crushed tomatoes and we are ready to go.

 Hey Everybody, today we are going to make elderberry syrup.
 Elderberry, Sambucus nigra, has a rich history as a treatment for colds and flu and with the first cold of the season having already arrived here at the homestead I thought I would share my recipe for elderberry syrup with you.